Wrangell, Alaska: Health care

 The Wrangell Medical Center hospital is owned by the Southeast Alaska Regional Health Consortium.
 The Wrangell Medical Center is a critical access hospital and long-term care facility with a total of 22 beds, 8 for acute care and 14 for long-term care.
 Emergency care, inpatient care, imaging, lab, and physical therapy are provided by the center.
-Visiting specialists in internal medicine, obstetrics/gynecology, optometry, pediatrics, ophthalmology, podiatry, orthopedics, rheumatology, dietetics and dermatology compliment local services.
+Visiting specialists in internal medicine, obstetrics/gynecology, optometry, pediatrics, ophthalmology, podiatry, orthopedics, rheumatology, dietetics and dermatology complement local services.
 SEARHC is currently constructing a new hospital that will be opened in 2021.

 Alaska Island Community Services was established in Wrangell in 1989 under the original name Wrangell Community Services, and began providing Core Mental Health Services to the Community of Wrangell.
 Over the next two decades the delivery of services expanded to include Disability and Senior Services, rehabilitative wilderness experience for youth, Primary Care Health Care, Dental Services, and a Pharmacy Department.
 As a federally qualified health center, all of the services are provided on a sliding fee discount scale based on federal guidelines.

 Southeast Alaska Regional Health Consortium is a non-profit medical, dental, vision and mental health organization serving the health interests of the residents of Southeast Alaska.
 In 2017 SEARHC merged with local non-profit Alaska Island Community Services to form AICS, a Division of Searhc.